 Garlic Steak & Cheesy Bacon Potato Hash Foil Packs are two favourites cooked in ONE PACK!
 No pans to wash up afterwards!

 These packs can be cooked anywhere.
 Personally, I recommend grilling for the best results, but what if you don’t have a grill?
-Get your skillets out and cook them on your stove top!
-During testing, we tried cooking them on a really hot cast iron skillet, or your packets will simmer and boil on the inside.
+Get your skillets out and cook them on your stove top in a really hot cast iron skillet, or your packets will simmer and boil on the inside.
 To get the steak to char on the inside, you can flip your packets half way through cooking time.
 They will char, as shown in the pictures or the video at the bottom of this post.

-Pictured below 👇 is what you will do for JUICY well-done steak pieces 👇 You’re going to slice it into 2-inch rounds that are at least 1-inch thick.
+Pictured below is what you will do for JUICY well-done steak pieces.

-This picture down here👇 is what you will do for a beautiful piece of medium-rare, juicy steak 👇.
+This picture shown below is what you will do for a beautiful piece of medium-rare steak.

-- Make sure you use baby Yukon Gold and cut them into 1-inch pieces to ensure they cook through.
+Make sure you use baby Yukon Gold and cut them into 1-inch pieces to ensure they cook through.
 Yukon gold potatoes are the best for these foil packs.
 Any other potato, I suggest par boiling them for 5-10 minutes depending on what potato you are using.
-Some potatoes take forever to cook!
-You’ll need to use you discretion.
-If you like larger potato pieces, you will need to boil them first.

-Watch them being cooked right here!
+Watch Foil Packs being cooked right here!
 FOR MEDIUM RARE STEAKS, WATCH TO THE END!